 There are limits to everyone’s budget so don’t feel discouraged.
 Instead, get creative.

 Every so often, my family goes to thrift stores to find hidden treasures.
-Instead of going to Best Buy or Target on Black Friday, we go to Salvation Army or Goodwill.
+Instead of going to Target on Black Friday, we go to Salvation Army or Goodwill.
 There are great deals on toys, clothes, and games.

 Also, there are some amazing homemade gifts you can make that won’t break the bank as well.
 A homemade gift can sometimes be more memorable and heartfelt than something that comes out of a plastic box.